 While there is a particular need for high-quality health professionals in regional, rural and remote locations, graduates of the School are also in high demand in urban and metropolitan settings, reflecting as they do the resilience and independent thinking for which rural Australians are known.

-To find out more about the courses offered by our School, please follow this link.
+Find out more about the courses offered by our School.

 |Telephone:||1800 334 733 (free call within Australia)|

 |+61 2 6338 6077 (outside Australia)|

 |+61 2 6338 6001 (outside Australia)|